Why suitcases rock and fall over - puzzle solved - BBC News

 Knotty problems

-This leads on to important practical implications of the research, which is published in the journal Royal Society Proceedings A.
+This leads on to important practical implications of the research, which is published in the journal HRoyal Society Proceedings A.

 "The suitcase is a fun way to tackle the problem but the study would be the same for any trolley with two wheels or blades," Sylvain Courrech du Pont, of Universite Paris-Diderot, who led the study, told BBC News.